Genesis1231/eva/README.md

 So, here's the story - I used to sling code back in the days (like, when Perl was still cool), but then a year ago AI came along and stroke me with awe.
 I became very interested in human-AI interaction and how it can be applied in our daily life.
 However, most of the online projects only focused on a few specific tasks.
 So I spent a few months to develop EVA myself.

 EVA is an experimental voice assistant that explores human-AI experience through proactive engagement and autonomous behavior.
-Built with a modular architecture, it aims to provide a more natural and dynamic interaction experience to users, include an extensive tool framework that allows for continuous enhancement of its capabilities.
+Built with a modular architecture, it aims to provide a more natural and dynamic interaction to users, include an extensive tool framework that allows for continuous enhancement of its capabilities.

 <div align="center">
   <img src="path/to/demo.gif" alt="EVA Demo" width="600px"/>